profclems/glab/README.md

   ```

 ## Learn More
 Use "glab <command> --help" for more information about a command.
-  Read the manual at https://glab.clementsam.tech
+Read the manual at https://clementsam.tech/glab

-## Feedback
+## Contributions
-  Open an issue on Github
+Thanks for considering contributing to this project.
+Feel free to open an issue or submit a pull request!

 Built with ❤ by Clement Sam <https://clementsam.tech>